esdurmus/esin/index.md

     <li>
         <b>Exploring the Role of Prior Beliefs for Argument Persuasion</b><br />
         <b>Esin Durmus</b> and Claire Cardie. <br />
-        In Proceedings of the Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL), 2018. <br />
+        In Proceedings of NAACL, 2018. <br />
         [<a href="https://aclanthology.org/N18-1094/">paper</a>]
         [<a href="publications/prior_beliefs.bib">bib</a>]
         [<a href="ddo.md">dataset</a>]